gkjohnson/three-mesh-bvh/README.md

 ##### instersectObject(object, recursive, optionalTarget, firstHitOnly = false)
 ##### instersectObjects(objects, recursive, optionalTarget, firstHitOnly = false)

-The `intersectObject` and `intersectObjects` functions have an added `firstHitOnly` parameter indicating that only the first hit should be pushed onto the `intersects` array.
+The `intersectObject` and `intersectObjects` functions have an added `firstHitOnly` parameter indicating that only the first hit should be pushed onto the `intersects` array for every piece of geometry.
+Setting `firstHitOnly` to true makes bounds tree-enabled intersections much faster.

 ## Gotchas